 Take the tray out of the oven and put it on a cooling rack.

-Enjoy hot and delicious garlic herb roasted vegetables with any main dish of your choice.
+Enjoy hot and delicious garlic herb roasted root vegetables with any main dish of your choice.

 Hint: Do not forget to flip vegetables as it will ensure vegetables cook evenly.

-Try adding different hard vegetables such as turnip, kohlrabi.
+Try adding different veggies such as beets, sweet potatoes, butternut squash, turnip, and kohlrabi.

 Fresh parsley adds a lovely flavour.
 Sprinkle on freshly roasted vegetables once you take the tray out of the oven.